Desire for Sin

 “Neglect of God’s law [any law] brings inescapable punishment for the soul and that unquenchable fire.”–St. John Chrysostom, Doctor of the Church

-Oh, since we are so inclined to sin, much of the time we go about trying to find our happiness with the created, instead of the Creator, as God told Eve, “your urge shall be for your husband [not God]” (Genesis 3:16).
+Since we are so inclined to sin (self-love), we don’t only seek happiness with our good works, much of the time we go about trying to find our happiness with the created, instead of the Creator, as God told Eve, “your urge shall be for your husband [not God]” (Genesis 3:16).

 That is why we need Our Savior, to break our natural urge to find happiness with the world (people, power and possession) and make our hearts desire God alone as our source of joy and to even move us beyond this into only doing all to LOVE God…not caring about ourselves and our happiness but living for God and His will alone.